dinhyen/dinhyen.github.io/source/travel/iceland/snaefellsnes-peninsula/index.markdown

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6797.jpg)

-It was now 10, but it was no lighter than 6.
-During the drive couldn't help but look in the rear view mirror to see the glowing sky behind.
+It was now 10, but no lighter than 6.
+During the drive we couldn't help but look in the rear view mirror to see the glowing sky behind.

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6806.jpg)